lemonmade/react-stylish/docs/plugins.md

 It does this by adding an `object` element, absolutely positioned on a wrapper around your component, which detects resizes in the component and updates a bit of state attached to your component.
 Note that this implementation has the following side effects/ drawbacks; the wrapper around your component is a `block`-level element that exactly wraps your component, and that has `relative` positioning.
 This may have implications for such things as positioning of interior elements (if you depend on a node higher in the tree being the relatively-positioned parent) and flexbox (if your component depends on being inside a flex container).
 There can also be issues if your container queries' rules cause the width of the component to change.

 If these restrictions do not affect your component (which they won't in most cases), you can include a container query by using the result of `Stylish.ContainerQueries.create` (or `Stylish.CQ.create`) as the key for rules you would like to apply conditional upon that query matching.
 The `create` function accepts an object with a `min` and/ or `max` property (or `min` and `max` positional arguments).
-As illustrated in the example below, this is much easier when you use ES2015's [computed parameters]().
+As illustrated in the example below, this is much easier when you use ES2015's [computed properties][computed-properties-url].

 ```javascript
 let styles = Stylish.create({